 Risk assessment is a key part of ensuring that work in confined spaces is carried out safely and the risk of injury or fatality is reduced.
 Where possible the regulations require employers to limit entry into confined areas by conducting work from outside the space if this is possible.
 Limiting entry can also include ensuring that members of the public, or staff who are not qualified to do so, cannot easily access any work area that falls under the regulations.
 In many cases entry to a confined work space is necessary to complete repairs, alterations or construction.
 In this instance the regulations require employers to ensure a safe system of work is in place and, additionally, that emergency arrangements are established before the work begins.

-Training in working in this type of environment is essential for all who work in confined spaces.
-In certain industries (mining, telecoms, energy firms and construction in general) it can also be an essential part of your health and safety training programme.
-There are a wide range of courses available, from basic awareness courses which can be useful for Health and Safety professionals working in relevant industries, to more intensive courses for those directly involved in working in this type of environment.
-From employees to contractors and the self-employed, a range of individuals should consider relevant training.
-SSSTS courses for supervisors and SMSTS for managers of those working in confined spaces are available and the different courses focus on relevant aspects for different levels of management.
-Ranging from assessing risks and managing them to specific task related safety courses and courses on using safety and breathing equipment.
+From employees to contractors and the self-employed, a range of individuals should consider other relevant training including SSSTS – Site Supervisor Safety Training Scheme for supervisors and SMSTS – Site Management Safety Training Scheme for managers.
+The different courses focus on relevant aspects for different levels of management.
+Ranging from assessing risks and managing them to specific task related safety courses and training on using safety and breathing equipment.
 The latter is often crucial for safe working in confined spaces and understanding what equipment or safety clothing is required to limit the risks is essential for all firms operating in industries and sectors where workers may have to access confined spaces on a regular basis.
 Risk assessment should also focus on the type of equipment or clothing used and have measures in place to ensure it is used when required and used appropriately.